How To Get the Most Out of Your Day

-It seems we are constantly being told that today’s modern living is more stressful and more busy than ever before; but it seems this is nothing new.
+It seems we are constantly being told that today’s modern living is more stressful and busier than ever before, but it seems this is nothing new.
 In fact in Victorian England (1910) a journalist and author called Arnold Bennet wrote a book called “How to Live 24 Hours in a Day”.
-You can read it here for free, it shouldn’t take your more than half an hour and I’d say it’s worth half an hour of your time.
+You can read it here for free, it shouldn’t take your more than half an hour and We’d say it’s worth half an hour of your time.

-We can apply to this principle to any project, in fact in Dragons Den star James Caan’s book on business start ups he says exactly the same; to start with a realistic goal and build up from there.
+We can apply to this principle to any project, in fact in Dragons Den star James Caan says in his book on business start-ups exactly the same; to start with a realistic goal and build up from there.

 “Goals are about the short-term result.
 Systems are about the long-term process,” Clear uses the example that he wouldn’t be bothered if he didn’t lift a certain weight that day because he knows that if he doesn’t miss a workout he’ll lift bigger weights in the long run.